Where are grey parrots from?

 Another interesting aspect to African grey parrots is that, as they mature, they very often develop a as preference for one person in the family.
 This may be down to the gender of the parrot in that cock birds prefer women while hen birds relate to men.
 It’s also important that grey parrots can be quite unpredictable and be very nervous.
 In some cases, they will growl, flap, and throw themselves to the floor when approached if they don’t want to be disturbed.

-Caring for African grey parrots
+How to care for African grey parrots

 African greys are famously picky eats and can be very selective, such as picking out sunflower seeds and peanuts, but leaving everything else!
 It is recommended to feed them a varied diet when they are younger, so they are less picky later in life.